YouTuber Lizzy Wurst Shuts Down Instagram In Bikini & Unzipped Daisy Dukes

 Lizzy’s photo came as an unusual one.
 While her wardrobe was one that’s seen on plenty of social media faces, the outdoor and rocky finish was an eye-catching one, with perhaps the most unusual element being that Lizzy wasn’t showing her face.
 The image showed the brunette seated on natural rocks and looking away from the camera towards a sheer backdrop of them.
-The star was looking sensational with a toned pair of legs on display in a pair of Daisy Dukes in light denim material.
+The star was looking sensational with a toned pair of legs on display in Daisy Dukes of a light denim material.
 A closer look at the shorts seems to suggest they have been unzipped.
 Up top, Lizzy was flaunting her fit and curvy frame in a peachy-colored bikini top, with fans seeing her womanly curves, her flat stomach, and a pair of super-strong shoulders.

 Lizzy seemed to have shades atop her head, although she’d gone low-frills in terms of any other accessories.
 The star was barefoot.